ELLEN CROZAT CASSILLY, FAIA (1960-)

 2004 - The Carolyn Adams and Melba (Sally) Schauman House, aka the Schauman-Adams House, 12582 NC Highway 86 North, Prospect Hill NC.
 Photos by Chris Ciccone.

 2008 - The Ellen Cassilly and Frank Konhaus house, aka Cassilhaus, aka Art House, aka Trapezoid House, aka Tree House, 6301 Mimosa Drive, Chapel Hill NC.
 The stunning residence of Cassilly and her husband Frank Konhaus.
 Construction by LE Meyers Builders.
 Cassilhaus uses three trapezoidal volumes across a steep and densely forested site affording breathtaking views of Duke Forest and New Hope Creek.
-Two living "pods," a multi-level main house and a self-contained guest house are joined by a long bridging structure and master suite -- all of which is encircled by a clerestory.
+Two living "pods," a multi-level main house and a self-contained guest house are joined by a long bridging structure and master suite — all of which is encircled by a clerestory.
 Outdoor spaces include a roof terrace with outdoor shower, a screened porch, multiple decks, and an at-grade terrace.
-Featured on the NCModernist February 2011 Tour and the 2012 NCModernist Modapalooza Tour.
 Top seven photos by James West; remaining photos by Frank Konhaus.

 2012 - The John and Amy Chute Renovation, 3534 Rugby Road, Durham NC.
 Ralph Coonrad admired a planbook house of a friend in Pine Bluff AR, the Dunklin family, and when it came time to build in Durham that architect (whom Coonrad does not recall) sent them a set of plans.
 The original house was built by Ned Newsome.
 The Chutes purchased the 1959 house from Coonrad in 2010.
 Renovations by Cassilly, bottom three photos.
 Sold in 2014 to Kaija and Clayton W. Beard.